DIY potting soil with just 3 ingredients? You bet! Here’s a homemade potting soil recipe your container gardens will love.

 What Do You Think?

 What’s your favorite recipe for DIY potting soil?
+Do you use other creative potting soil ingredients not mentioned here?
 Let us know by leaving a comment below!

 The Grow Network is a participant in the Amazon Services LLC Associates Program, an affiliate program designed to provide a means for our team to earn fees for recommending our favorite products!
 We may earn a small commission, at no additional cost to you, should you purchase an item after clicking one of our links.
 Thanks for supporting TGN!